mikeq/ps-tools-node/README.md

 ```
 C:\Users\123456\projects\myproject
-λ node_modules\.bin\ps-tools init
+λ node_modules\.bin\ps-tools-node init
 ```

 ### What it does

-This script sets up your project environment with everything required for linting, formatting and testing of your Javascript project (NodeJS or React).
+This script sets up your project environment with everything required for linting, formatting and testing of your Javascript project (NodeJS).

 It will install these npm packages

 - eslint
 - prettier
 - jest
-- enzyme
 - eslint-config-prettier
 - eslint-plugin-prettier
-- eslint-plugin-react
 - husky
 - lint-staged